 You can safely assume that the average cost of a service dog having public access is roughly $10,000.
 The cost increases as more specific tasks are demanded.

-Some Facts About Training a Service Dog>Some Facts About Training a Service Dog
+Some Facts About Training a Service Dog

 As an owner/handler, you also have to pay fees for the exercise of dogs.
 The people with disabilities will have physical limitations and so would employ a dog walker or would purchase a treadmill.